< BACK

 The Residency

-Starting in the summer of 2024, Hawthornden Foundation will launch a new site in Ditmas Park, Brooklyn.
-In 2025, non-residential writers’ residency sessions will begin.
-Hawthornden Brooklyn will support established and emerging creative writers of all kinds – poets, novelists, short-story writers, playwrights, scriptwriters, translators, and creative nonfiction writers.
-During the six-week residency, Hawthornden will provide writing space, a stipend, meals, and time to focus on writing projects.
-Residents will have an opportunity to connect with other writers, benefit from peer-supported activities, and participate in valuable and collaborative shared experiences.
+In 2024, Hawthornden Foundation launched a new site in Ditmas Park, Brooklyn and non-residential writers’ residency sessions began in 2025.
+Hawthornden Brooklyn supports established and emerging creative writers of many kinds – poets, novelists, biographers, short-story writers, playwrights, scriptwriters, essayists, creative nonfiction writers, and translators.
+During the six-week residency, Hawthornden provides writing space, a stipend, meals, and time to focus on writing projects.
+Residents have an opportunity to connect with other writers, benefit from peer-supported activities, and participate in valuable and collaborative shared experiences.

 The House